-It’s possible that you’ve worked with, or disturbed asbestos before, but now you’re clued up on how asbestos can affect your life, make sure you avoid disturbing it by receiving the correct level of training.
+It’s possible that you’ve worked with, or disturbed asbestos before.
+To make sure you avoid disturbing asbestos ensure you receive the correct level of training.

 Working with asbestos

 Always ask your boss if the building has been checked for asbestos, it’s your right to be protected from this dangerous substance.

 In non-domestic buildings you have a right to be given information about the condition and location of asbestos by the person who manages the building, before you start work, you must pass this information on to anyone working for you on the job.
 You should ask for this when tendering or quoting for work, the information about asbestos will help you to cost the job correctly, plan the work safely, preventing potentially expensive surprises on site.

 Before starting work on anywhere built before the year 2000, check:

 - You are not working on asbestos-containing products,